 On-programme (Typically 24 months) Training to develop the occupation standards knowledge, skills and behaviours that are aligned to the GPhC standards for the initial education and training of pharmacy technicians, October 2017 and GPhC standards for pharmacy professionals May 2017.
-End-point assessment gateway Apprentice has met the knowledge, skills and behaviours Employer and the GPhC accredited training provider are satisfied the apprentice has consistently demonstrated they meet the KSBs of the occupational standard Achieved the following: GPhC recognised Pharmacy Technician qualification GPhC accredited Pharmacy Technician programme Full time apprentices will typically spend at least 24 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
-The 24-month minimum on-programme period is a requirement of General Pharmaceutical Council for the registration of Pharmacy Technicians Achieved English and mathematics at Level 2 in line with GPhC entry requirement Complete a portfolio signed off by the employer and training provider supervisor or assessor End-point assessment (which would typically take place within 1 month) The EPA starts with the examination board (HEI) or Awarding Organisation / training provider external quality assurance scrutiny of claimed qualification or programme and finishes when the recognised course provider sends the certified list of apprentices to the GPhC.
-The apprentice is not required to carry out any additional assessments • Validation by the examination board (HEI) or external quality assurer scrutiny of claimed certificates from the Awarding Organisation / training provider
+End-point assessment gateway Apprentice has met the knowledge, skills and behaviours Employer and the GPhC accredited training provider are satisfied the apprentice has consistently demonstrated they meet the KSBs of the occupational standard Achieved the following: GPhC recognised Pharmacy Technician qualification GPhC accredited Pharmacy Technician programme Full time apprentices will typically spend at least 24 months on-programme (before the gateway) working towards the occupational standard The 24-month minimum work experience period is a requirement of General Pharmaceutical Council for the registration of Pharmacy Technicians The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules and in line with GPhC entry requirement Complete a portfolio signed off by the employer and training provider supervisor or assessor End-point assessment (which would typically take place within 1 month) The EPA starts with the examination board (HEI) or Awarding Organisation / training provider external quality assurance scrutiny of claimed qualification or programme and finishes when the recognised course provider sends the certified list of apprentices to the GPhC.
+The apprentice is not required to carry out any additional assessments Validation by the examination board (HEI) or external quality assurer scrutiny of claimed certificates from the Awarding Organisation / training provider List of certified apprentices sent to the GPhC by the recognised awarding organisation or accredited programme provider

-List of certified apprentices sent to the GPhC by the recognised awarding organisation or accredited programme provider EPAO (GPhC recognised provider) claims the apprenticeship certificate Professional Registration with: recognition General Pharmaceutical Council (GPhC)
+EPAO (GPhC recognised provider) claims the apprenticeship certificate Professional Registration with: recognition General Pharmaceutical Council (GPhC)